 Unaf and Udaf, at the origin of the family institution

-• History of Unaf and Udaf
+• The History of Unaf and Udaf

-- creation of a Higher Council for Natality (1920);
+- Creation of the High Council for Natality (1920);

-- law on the generalisation of professional family allowances (1932);
+- Law on the generalisation of professional family allowances (1932);

-Following the initiative of the National Council of the Resistance and on the decision of General de Gaulle’s Provisional Government of the French Republic, Ordinance No. 45-323 of 3 March 1945 was promulgated.
-This established a single family body and a monopoly on the public representation of all families in France for the benefit of the National Union of Family Associations (Unaf) and the Departmental Unions of Family Associations (Udaf).
-Unaf and Udaf constitute the family institution.
+Ordinance N°45-323 was promulgated on the 3rd of March 1945, following the National Council of the Resistance’s initiative and as decided by the General de Gaulle’s provisional Government of the French Republic.
+This ordinance established one single family body and gave a monopoly on the public representation of all French families to the National Union of Family Organisations (Unaf) and its network of County Unions (Udaf).
+The family institution is composed of the Unaf and the Udafs.

-• History of Udaf 82
+• The History of Udaf 82